osezuaikekhua/twitter-clone/README.md

 This app is a clone of Twitter.
 Upload tweets and images to show what's on your mind.
 View what others on the app are talking about, like their tweet, and give them a reply.
 The website is responsive and all tweets and comments are saved to users.
+The comments are all server side render meaning good seo performance.

 website 👉 ( https://tweet-tweet.vercel.app/ )